 From time to time, as the need arises, and the fund available, Craco organizes outreach programme termed “Community Outreach” geared at reaching out to the less privileged women and children in the society, including street children, with the aim of improving their livelihood.
 Clothes, food stuff, and other essential items donated by members and non members alike are distributed to this category of people.
 Craco also visits disabled children’s homes and Orphanages for the same purpose.

 ‘Train up a child in the way he should go and when he grows up, he will not depart from it’.
-To this regard we train children and young people to give back to the community which has given them much through our community service activities.
+To this end, we train children and young people to give back to the community which has given them much through our community service activities.
 The pictures below shows students from Chrisland High School participating in CRACO Community service activity, after which each student receives Attestation Letter and a copy of CRACO’s book titled “In Pursuit of True Success” which will help them appreciate the importance and need for volunteerism and selfless service to humanity.

 INTERNATIONAL DAY OF CHARITY

 In its resolution A/RES/67/105, the United Nations General Assembly designated the 5th of September, the anniversary of the death of Mother Teresa, as International Day of Charity.
 The first international Day of Charity was commemorated at the UN headquarters in 2013.
 In 2014, CRACO commemorated the first ever International Day of Charity in Nigeria.
 The event witnessed the launch of a book (published by CRACO) to promote charitable works.
 At the event, Awards were also given to organisations, including Mother Teresa’s Missionaries of Charity, as well as individuals doing charitable works in the manner of Mother Teresa.
 Public Lecture was delivered by Pastor Tunde Bakare (Head Pastor of Latter Rain Assembly) on the topic: “How each of us can change the world“.
 The Nigerian Police Band was present at the event to entertain the audience.
 It has become part of the program of CRACO to mark the International Day of Charity every 5th day of September, to promote and encourage works of charity.